 Most Helpful Review

-Find out what your peers are saying about Oracle Service Bus vs. webMethods Integration Server and others in ESB.
+Find out what your peers are saying about Oracle Service Bus vs. webMethods Integration Server and other solutions.
+Updated: March 2019.

 It is lightweight and one can easily integrate with different applications, databases, JMS, or web services through different protocols.

 It was very good at supporting high transactions, up to 300 transactions per second.

 It's obvious that the heart of the product lies here.
 It's comprised of all aspects of ESB (Enterprise Gateway, Adapter, TN, Java) and BPM (task, rules engine).

 We have a reusable code that we can replicate for any new interfaces.

 The main assets are its flow language, debugging, and Broker.
 Flow language is far better and more flexible for debugging.